 Final Thoughts on Pomeranian Eye Stains

 Pomeranian tear stains are not an uncommon problem for Pom owners.
-There are two schools of thought on dealing with them, but the most important thing is that you take steps early rather than wait until it becomes a more significant issue.
+There are two schools of thought on dealing with them, but the most important thing is taking steps early rather than waiting until it becomes a more significant issue.

-Your veterinarian should check your dog's eyes for an eyelid or lash problem that could be irritating her eye or blocked tear ducts.
+Your veterinarian should check your dog’s eyes for an eyelid or lash problem that could irritate her eye or blocked tear ducts.
 Sometimes simple surgery can fix the problem of Pomeranian eyes watering.

 They might recommend at-home treatments or prescription solutions depending on the severity of your dog’s condition.
 That said, there will come times when self-care isn’t enough—your vet may even refer you back to us here at Pomeranian Headquarters.